 Whether we embrace it or avoid it, change is inevitable.
 Especially in today’s workplace with how quickly technology improves.
 And often when organizations introduce change, employees don’t have a say even though the slightest change can have a huge impact on everyone within the organization.
 Change can affect many different elements such as:

 Change Management on Your Intranet

-Luckily, your intranet can be used as a tool to manage change and the impact it has on your employees in order to achieve a desired business goal.
+Luckily, your intranet can be used as a tool to manage change and the impact it has on your employees in order to achieve the desired business goal.
 Here are the top three ways your intranet can help facilitate change management: